jorduepam/afib/README.md

 **[2]** Reduced-order models of endocardial shear stress patterns in the left atrial appendage from a data-augmented patient-specific database.
 J. Dueñas-Pamplona et al. 2024;130:713-727. https://doi.org/10.1016/j.apm.2024.03.027

 **[3]** Influence of the flow split ratio on the position of the main atrial vortex implications for stasis on the left atrial appendage.
-S. Rodríguez-Aparicio et al. Currently under review.
+S. Rodríguez-Aparicio et al. 2024;178:108772. https://doi.org/10.1016/j.compbiomed.2024.108772

 [1] introduces the stagnant volume calculation for the left atrial appendage, while [2] focuses on the parameterization of the atrium by universal coordinates, and [3] join these techniques with the implementation of a smooth atrial motion.